github-xiaogang/woodpecker/index.md

 <h3 class="index-h3">Usage</h3>

 1. Download WoodPeckeriOS.framework [Download](/download.html).
-2. Import WoodPeckeriOS.framework (support iOS8.0 and above, Objective C and Swift) to your Xcode Project.
+2. Import WoodPeckeriOS.framework to your Xcode Project.
 3. Startup your Woodpecker mac client.
 4. WoodPeckeriOS.framework will automatically startup and try to connect to mac client.

+support Device and Simulator iOS8.0 and above, Objective C and Swift.

 you can start with [demo](/download.html).